 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Faster burst: Shoots at higher frequency (5 vs 3 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the M Typ 262 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the M Typ 262 requires a separate lens.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the M Typ 262).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the M Typ 262).

 - Water-proof: Can be used in the rain and for underwater photography (up to 3m).